isEmmanuelOlowe/Starcraft/Report.md

 ## Conclusion

 The specification was used successfully to produce a Starcraft II simulator and build optimiser.
-A genetic algorithm was used successfully to continuously optimise the produced build order.
+A genetic algorithm was used to continuously optimise the produced build order.

+##### Difficulties

+##### With More Time

+-  More test cases could have been implemented to further prove that the program meets the specification.